hypereikon.online @hypereikon

 mediation as ecology archive as living matter sound as temporal root system as instrument

-The work is held together by recurring behaviors.
+The work is held together by recurring forces.

 01